dmitrya2e/filtration-bundle/Resources/docs/how-to-install.md

 You can always [create custom filtration adapter](example-add-custom-filtration-handler.md) or even [create an open-source filtration adapter bundle](example-create-filtration-handler-bundle.md), which might be found useful by other developers.

+[Click here](filters-handlers.md) to find more about filtration handlers.

 ### Step 5: Prepare the environment

 Finally, return to the command console and clear the cache: